-Beyoncé Vs. Adele At Grammys 2017: Reasons Why Beyoncé Lost Album Of Year Award
+Beyonce Vs. Adele At Grammys 2017: Reasons Why Beyonce Lost Album Of Year Award

-Beyonce was very much expected to take home the album of the year award for Lemonade at Grammys 2017, but Adele won the coveted award for her bestseller 25 on Sunday night, triggering an avalanche of criticism on social media.
-Grammy voters favoring Adele over Beyonce for album of the year award has snowballed into a major controversy, with increasing number of voices believing that Lemonade lost out on the award because of racism and cultural bias.
+Beyonce was very much expected to take home the Album of the Year award for Lemonade at Grammys 2017, but Adele won the coveted award for her bestseller 25 on Sunday night, triggering an avalanche of criticism on social media.
+Grammy voters favoring Adele over Beyonce for Album of the Year award has snowballed into a major controversy, with increasing number of voices believing that Lemonade lost out on the award because of racism and cultural bias.

 Soon after Adele’s win, #GrammysSoWhite started trending on Twitter.
 One of the posters said that it was a travesty that black artists continue to get snubbed, while another said that it was the fifth time in a row a white artist had won over a deserving black artist.